MGXlab/pvogs_function/README.md

 although it should be feasible to scale it with
 [the appropriate profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

-### **Option 1.
-This repo**

 All commands assume you have `cd`ed in the root directory of this repo and you are using a conda environment created with the provided `environment.yml`.
 Here it is named `pvogs`, and the prefix `(pvogs)` in front of the prompt (`$`) shows it is activated.

-- Dry run

-Always a good idea before launching the whole worfklow
+1. **Dry run** - _Always a good idea before launching the whole worfklow_

 ```
 (pvogs)$ snakemake --use-conda -j 16 -np
 ```

-If the dry run completed with no errors you can execute the worfklow by removing the `-n` flag.
+2. If the dry run completed with no errors,

+* You can execute the workflow by removing the `-n` flag.
 * Adjust the number of parallel jobs (`-j`) according to your setup
 * Remove the `-p` flag if you don't want the commands to be printed.

 ```
 (pvogs)$ snakemake --use-conda -j16 -p
 ```
-- Speed up environment creation with mamba
+2a.
+Speed up environment creation with mamba

 If `mamba` is available in your snakemake environment, or if you created a new environment with the `environment.yml` provided here: